laravel/cashier-stripe/UPGRADE.md

 php artisan vendor:publish --tag="cashier-migrations"
 ```

-Please note that this will also update the`checkout.blade.php` and `payment.blade.php` views.
-You should remove these and only keep the `receipt.blade.php` view.
+Please note that this command will also publish the`checkout.blade.php` and `payment.blade.php` templates.
+If you do not plan on customizing these published templates, you may delete them.

-Also, if you end up publishing the `receipt.blade.php` view it's important that you replace the "Discount" block for the changes introduced to the Invoice object with the new block from below:
+If you do decide to publish the `receipt.blade.php` template before updating Cashier, you should replace the "Discount" block within the template with the following changes that were introduced to the template:

 https://github.com/laravel/cashier-stripe/blob/463c5c1c7a37e8748f5f5b5b1d54bd03c8f8137a/resources/views/receipt.blade.php#L249-L266